Congratulations to our 2023 Scholarship Finalists!

 Students must currently be enrolled in twelfth grade in a public school in DC, MD, or VA.

 Students must plan to attend a two or four-year college or university as a Visual Arts major

-Students must be a U.S. citizen and have attended public school in DC, MD or VA for the past two years.
+Students must be U.S. citizens and have attended public school in DC, MD, or VA for the past two years.

 The scholarships may be used for tuition, campus room/board, and instructional resource expenses at any college or university.